ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

 ![Brainstorming Concepts Image](images/brainstormconcepts.png)
 <div align="center">
-*Figure 1.1: Organized Brainstorming Results*
+*Figure 1.1: Organized Ideas*
 </div>

 As a result, we aimed to generate at least 100 ideas covering the key areas of sensors, actuators, controls, and interactive features.
 This comprehensive approach helped us lay the foundation for a modular, user-friendly project design that could be further refined during the subsequent steps.

 ![Mid Brainstorming Image](images/brainstormmid.png)
 <div align="center">
-*Figure 1.2: Organized Brainstorming Results*
+*Figure 1.2: Mid Organized Brainstorming Results*
 </div>
 ---